All rights and affiliation reserved solely to Kazuki Takahashi. I claim no proprietorship to Yu-Gi-Oh.

 "Hand me the wafers."
 He uttered curtly.

 His eyes followed her of their own accord.
-Noticing this, he flung around, forcing his legs out of the aisle.
+Catching himself, he flung around and forced his legs out of the aisle.
 Now that she mentioned it, her face did seem familiar too.
-He went ahead to get some sleeping medicine and for muscle soreness.
+He went ahead to get some sleeping medicine and pain reliever.
 Taking the items to the cash register, Kaiba waited for the aged female to start.

 The female cashier chewed her gum loudly.
-She was applying rouge lipstick with a mirror in her palm.
-Her eyes glanced at him.
+She was applying rouge lipstick with a mirror in her palm and batted eyes at him.
 Kaiba planted the magazine against his face.

 Makeitstop.
 Makeitstop.
 Makeitstop.
 Makeitstop.
 Kaiba battled with himself, eyes boring a hole in the page.